 A more in-depth description of the inner details of the auto assignment algorithm will be presented elsewhere.
 However, we hope that the present description provides a sufficiently clear picture of its underlying concepts and its most important features.

 In Figure below, we show the result of applying the new assignment algorithm to the spectrum of L-Proline.
 The result has been obtained in a fully automatic operational mode; simply drag and drop the molecule and the spectrum and run the command, that is it.
-Several points are worth nothing:
+Several points are worth noting: